Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 What is the difference between custom software and off-the-shelf software?

 Off-the-shelf software is pre-built for a broad audience.
-It’s designed to be usable by many organizations with similar needs and is typically available immediately through licensing or subscription.
+Also known as packaged software, pre built applications, off the shelf products, and off the shelf solutions, these are designed to be usable by many organizations with similar needs and are typically available immediately through licensing or a subscription model from a software provider.
 Examples include accounting systems, CRMs, and productivity tools.

 Custom software is built specifically for one organization.
 It’s designed around your workflows, data, and constraints, with features added intentionally rather than bundled generically.